Adhi262004/Data-Analysis-Internship-Cognifyz/README.md

-# Data-Analysis-Internship-Cognifyz
+# Data Analysis Internship – Cognifyz Technologies

-Tasks and projects completed during my Data Analyst internship at Cognifyz Technologies.
+🚀 This repository contains all the tasks I completed during my internship as a Data Analyst at Cognifyz Technologies (June–August 2025).

+## 📁 Folder Structure